manirani78/Rahul-s-1st-assignment/index.md

 My Ph.D. research was focused on the trusted service selection of consumer applications including IoT and electric vehicles, using blockchain technology.
 I am excited about applying blockchain technology to secure and improve the implementations of consumer side applications people use day to day.

-Aside from work, I hit the gym, play video games, write tech blogs, and listen to traditional indian music.
+Aside from work, I hit the gym, play video games, make programming tutorials on [youtube](https://www.youtube.com/channel/UC7mE5qkEh8J610BpFmwAZyQ), and listen to traditional indian music.

 ### **Contact me**